Bears-R-Us/arkouda/pydoc/developer/BENCHMARK.md

 ## Running Single Files or Tests

-In instances where a single test or set of tests needs to be run, use the `-k <expression>` flag. `-k` will run tests which contain names that match the given string expression (case-insensitive), and can include Python operators that use filenames, class names and function names as variables.
+In instances where a single test or set of tests needs to be run, use the `-k <expression>` flag.

 ```commandline
 python3 -m pytest -c benchmark.ini --benchmark-autosave --benchmark-storage=file://benchmark_v2/.benchmarks -k encoding_benchmark.py